Common Dance Injuries and Injury Prevention Tips

 Muscles can feel weak, or tight and often spasm while performing or resting.

-Preventing Dance Injuries
+5 Tips for Preventing Dance Injuries

 Many of these common dance injuries, particularly those as a result of repetitive movement or strain, can be prevented with some small changes in dance practice and daily habits.

 What are the five key factors to preventing a dance-related injury?